ramapriyan912001/tp/docs/UserGuide.md

 * GROUP_NAME is a mandatory field.
 * A group with GROUP_NAME as its name must exist.
+* When you use this command, you will be brought to the spending page for the specified group if you are currently viewing a different page.

 Examples:
 * `transactionsummary gn/Bali`
 * `transactionsummary gn/London`
   ![result for `transactionsummary gn/London`](images/TransactionSummaryResult.png)

+**Note:** When a `contact` is deleted or removed from the group, the functioning of this command does not change.
+The deleted contact may still be part of the list of spending depending on the expenses they had previously.

 <p align="center">
     <a href="#tableofcontents">Click here to return to table of contents</a>